yannis300307/NumworksAppsRust/README.md

 With the incredible name of NumworksAppsRust, our product has a lot more features than the old numworks-sample-app-rust with up to date dependencies.

+# Current state

+NumworksAppsRust is not production ready yet.
+It's currently in test with Numcraft.

 # Why NumworksAppsRust is one of the most feature complete template for Numworks programming?

 Our new product features: